 The result?
 It’s a myth; although there is much research, the contention here is that there is no correlation to learning.

-The framing or copying of lesson objectives in still commonplace today; “All, most, some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards to meet the needs of observers.
-This approach produced varied results which have little or no academic research.
-Debra Kidd renounced this as a waste of time.
+The framing or copying of lesson objectives in still commonplace today; “All, most, some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards in a bid to differentiate.

 The result?
 It’s a myth.
 Lacking any rigorous educational research.

-… stipulated by Ofsted (around 2011) that students must show ‘rapid progress’, school leaders were interpreting the inspection handbook and teachers were expected to show ‘students making rapid progress’ in lesson observations.
-This soon translated into a requirement by school leaders to show progress of some kind in a 20-minute observation!
+… stipulated by English inspection (~2011) that students must show ‘rapid progress’, interpreting the Ofsted handbook, teachers were expected to show ‘students making rapid progress’ in lesson observations.
+This soon filtered down to schools asking teachers to show progress of some kind in a 20-minute observation!

 4. Learning outcomes

 … once the lesson was taught, students were required to recap on what their learning outcome was.
 This was further proof for the observer and for inspectors that teaching and learning were synchronised in perfect harmony.

 The result?
 It’s a myth.